Drivers Who Try to Beat the Read Light

 If you are clearly able to stop, but speed up to make the light, you may receive a ticket.
 You may also get a ticket if you continue through and cannot clear the intersection in time.

-Remember, stop at a yellow light, if you can do so safely.
+Remember, stop at the yellow light, if you can do so safely.